One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

 If Alice sends the $m$-th message (copy), the probability of producing the correct message at the output equals:

-where in the last equality we drop the dependence on $m$ since it is the same form all messages.
+where in the last equality we drop the dependence on $m$ since it is the same for all messages.
 And probability of deciding in favor of $m'\neq m$ when $m$ was sent is equal to:

 where in the last equality we remove the index $m'$ because this quantity is the same for all $m'\ne m$.
 This endorses our claim saying that we are facing a binary hypothesis testing problem.
 From the aforementioned measurement operators, the square-root measurement given in (\ref{pubPOVM}) is formed acting as Bob's POVM to detect the public message $m$.
 The mentioned POVM construction and the coding scheme, known as position-based coding, first appeared in \cite{ADJ17} and \cite{AJW17}.